Sicariidae

 Sicariidae is a family of six-eyed venomous spiders known for their potentially necrotic bites.
 The family consists of three genera and about 160 species.
 Well known spiders in this family include the brown recluse spider and the six-eyed sand spider.

 Description

-Loxosceles, commonly known as "recluse spiders" or "violin spiders", is distributed nearly worldwide in warmer areas.
-Hexophthalma and Sicarius, commonly known as "sand spiders" or "assassin spiders", live in the deserts of southern Africa and South to Central America, respectively.
-They are known for their self-burying behavior and the ability to go for long periods without food or water.
+Loxosceles, commonly known as "recluse spiders" or "violin spiders", are distributed nearly worldwide in warmer areas.
+Hexophthalma (sand spiders) and Sicarius (assassin or sand spiders) live in the deserts of southern Africa and South to Central America, respectively.
+They are known for their self-burying behavior and the ability to go long periods without food or water.

 All members have six eyes arranged in three groups of two (dyads).
 Violin spiders are usually brownish with a darker brown characteristic violin marking on the cephalothorax.
-They are also haplogyne, meaning the females possessing unsclerotised genitals.
+They are also haplogyne, meaning the females possess unsclerotised genitals.

 Hexophthalma and Sicarius resemble crab spiders and lack this marking.
-With the tarantulas, these are some of the longest living spiders, some living up to fifteen years old.
+Along with the tarantulas, these are some of the longest living spiders, some living up to fifteen years old.
 Most Loxosceles can live for one and a half to two years.